wp-plugins/n3rdskwat-mp3player/readme.txt

 * Displaying of the playlist
 * Where to search for mp3's
 * Easily customizable positioning and layout properties
-* Converts your blog to a AJAX controlled environment
+* Converts your blog to an AJAX controlled environment
 * Keeps the SEO (search engine optimization) structure in tact!

 == Installation ==

-1. Download the plugin through the build-in plugin-search
+1. Download the plugin through the build-in plugin-search.
-2. Or download it manually and place it in your plugin directory
+2. Or download it manually and extract it in your plugins directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. If you have other plugins, be sure to test thoroughly after loading a new page on your blog, see the F.A.Q. for more information.
 5. When other plugins fail to work properly please contact me at the plugin-website so I can build in a solution.

 == Frequently Asked Questions ==

+= The plugin screws up my design!? =

+If the mp3player rips your design apart, you can try to add a couple of lines to your stylesheet:

+#n3s_body { margin: 0px !important; }
+#n3s_body { position: relative; }

+Are suggestions that have worked on other theme's, I hope it will help you fix your style back to normal!

 = The plugin [x] only works on the first page I load =